s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 when using `loopParEvalN = parEvalN`.
 We therefore believe that it is crucial for a proper Cloud Haskell backend to have the same streaming behaviour as Eden does.
-While we are confident that this is definitely possible to achieve with Cloud Haskell as early experiments on this suggest, we have to date not been able to achieve proper streaming behaviour.
-We stopped developing this further as this would have bursted the scope of this thesis.
+While we are confident that this is definitely possible to achieve with Cloud Haskell as early experiments on this suggest.
+We have to date not been able to achieve proper streaming behaviour, though.
+We stopped further development here, as this would have bursted the scope of this thesis.

-The most promising idea to implement this is to use a more sophisticated mechanism to stream data back to the master node by using pipes along the lines of
+Nevertheless, the most promising idea to implement the correct behaviour is to use a more sophisticated mechanism to stream data back to the master node by using pipes along the lines of

 ~~~~{.haskell}
 type PipeIn a = SendPort (SendPort (Maybe (SendPort (Maybe a))))